 - Developmental Core Associate Director: Dr. Laramie Smith

-- One of the CFAR Core Directors, depending on the subject matter (please see San Diego CFAR Core Services)
+- One of the SD CFAR Core Directors, depending on the subject matter (please see Core Services)

 - The Scripps Research Institute: Dr. Richard Wyatt

-Developmental grants cannot support clinical trials or studies involving new drugs, treatments, or devices, or off-label use of a licensed drug.
+Developmental grants cannot support clinical trials, nor can they support any studies involving new drugs, new treatments, new devices, or off-label use of a licensed drug.

-Since 1994, the Core has awarded 117 grants representing $4.3 million in funding (direct costs).
-To date, our previous grant recipients have received more than $163 million in subsequent grant funding and produced more than 600 publications based on their San Diego CFAR-supported research.
+Since 1994, the Core has awarded 217 Developmental grants representing $10.9 million in funding (total costs).
+To date, our Developmental grant recipients have earned $296 million in subsequent grant funding and produced more than 1,000 publications based on their San Diego CFAR-supported research.

 If you would like to begin working on your application right away, you may download the application forms and complete them.
 The forms available here are the same as those that will be uploaded via InfoReady Review.